Shaan Shahid

-Armaghan Shahid PP (ارمُغان شاہِد; born 27 April 1971), better known by his stage names Shaan Shahid (شان شاہِد) or Shaan, is a Pakistani actor, producer, model, writer and director.
+Armaghan Shahid PP (ارمُغان شاہِد; born 27 April 1971), better known by his stage names Shaan Shahid (شان شاہِد) or Shaan, is a Pakistani actor, producer, model, screenwriter and director.
 Shaan has established himself as one of the most popular leading actors of Pakistan.

 Shaan started his acting career in 1990 by making his film debut in Javed Fazil's film Bulandi opposite Reema Khan and as of 2014 he has acted in 576 movies, including 388 Punjabi films and 188 Urdu films.

 He has won many awards in Pakistan including one Pride of Performance, fifteen Nigar Awards, five Lux Style Awards, one Pakistan Media Award, ARY Film Award.

-He is considered the highest-paid film star in Pakistan.
+Shaan is considered as one of the highest-paid film star in Pakistan.

-Early life
+Early life and education

-Armaghan Shahid, was born in Lahore to director Riaz Shahid and theatre, film and television actress Neelo.
-His father was a Punjabi Kashmiri and Muslim whereas his mother was a Punjabi Christian who embraced Islam.
-His paternal uncle Fiaz Shahid was a cameraman and producer for PTV in Islamabad.
-He has a younger brother, Sarosh Shahid who is also an actor and he has an older sister, Zarqa Shahid.
+Armaghan Shahid, later known as Shaan, was born in Lahore to director Riaz Shahid and theater, film, and television actress Neelo.
+His father was an ethnic Kashmiri from Lahore and Muslim, whereas his mother was a Punjabi Christian who converted to Islam.
+His paternal uncle, Fiaz Shahid, was a cameraman and producer for PTV in Islamabad.
+He has a younger brother, Sarosh Shahid, who is also an actor, and he has an older sister, Zarqa Shahid.

 He started his early education at the prestigious Aitchison College.
 His first acting venture came at a boy scout bonfire.
 He won the best actor award in a play called Alif Noon, playing a comedy character, but never took acting seriously as a career.
-After Aitchison, he left for New York, United States and joined Newtown High School.
+After Aitchison, he left for New York, United States, and joined Newtown High School.
 Dreaming of being a lawyer, he always thought he had the talent to become one.
-He stayed in New York for seven years, then returned to Pakistan for a vacation where he took up the family business, Riaz Shahid Films.
+He stayed in New York for seven years, then returned to Pakistan for a vacation, where he took up the family business, Riaz Shahid Films.
 At the age of 19, he acted in his first film, Bulandi, which was released in 1990.

-Acting career
+Career

-Early work
+Actor

 Shaan made his debut with Bulandi in 1990 opposite another debutante Reema Khan.
 He has since appeared in hundreds of Urdu and Punjabi language films.